paoloff/Portfolio/README.md

 ## Sentiment Analysis of IMDB Movie Reviews (R and Python)

 In this project, I developed a machine learning model to perform Sentiment Analysis on movie reviews.
 The model was trained from a database of reviews taken from iMDB.
-Specifically, given the review text, the model will identify whether the review is a positive or negative one.
+Specifically, given the review text, the model will identify whether the review is a positive or a negative one.
 For this purpose, I utilized techniques such as text vectorization, Logistic Lasso Regression and Neural Networks.

 Part 1 (R): https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT542-Statistical-Learning/Projects/Project%203%20-%20Movie%20Review%20Sentiment%20Analysis/PartI_R.ipynb